-Summative assessment of this learning outcome is evidenced within a digital PDF sketchbook/reflective journal.

-A2 - Students are required to engage with contemporary creative practice by visiting galleries and museums, reading magazines and online journals / websites, and exploring relevant social media sources online to support acquisition of knowledge relevant to current creative trends that will inform a module final outcome(s).
-Self-directed study is underpinned by academic tutorials, seminar, and critique sessions supporting student development with reference to knowledge and advanced understanding of aesthetics and creative concepts.
+A2 - Demonstrate detailed knowledge and advanced Summative assessment of this learning outcome is evidenced within a digital PDF sketchbook/reflective journal.
+A2 - Students are required to engage with contemporary creative understanding of aesthetics and creative concepts appropriate to industry requirements, as evidenced by final outcome(s) in a chosen discipline. practice by visiting galleries and museums, reading magazines and online journals / websites, and exploring relevant social media sources online to support acquisition of knowledge relevant to current creative trends that will inform a module final outcome(s).
+(Learning outcome for modules Professional Context - component 1 - Final Outcome(s), Visual Arts Research Study - component 2 - Final Outcome, and Final Major Project - component 1 - Final Outcome(s)) Self-directed study is underpinned by academic tutorials, seminar, and critique sessions supporting learner development with reference to knowledge and advanced understanding of aesthetics and creative concepts.
 Mutual creative dialogue maintains a student's trajectory towards developing definitive outcomes appropriate to industry requirements.
-These learning and teaching methodologies provide opportunity for formative assessment of student progress with critical feedback providing focus leading to a definitive final outcome(s).

-Students are encouraged to develop their creative exploration and practical skills using college facilities, spending a significant amount of time developing assignment work outside of tutor contact.
+These learning and teaching methodologies provide opportunity for formative assessment of learner progress with critical feedback providing focus leading to a definitive final outcome(s).
+Students are able to develop their creative exploration and practical skills using college facilities, spending a significant amount of time developing assignment work outside of tutor contact.
 This is required to fulfil either bespoke self-initiated or client focussed briefs and develop independent learning / work skills required for employment or self-employment.
-Learning via self-initiated activities provides focus for module final outcome(s),
+Learning via self-initiated activities provides focus for module final outcome(s), as dictated by the student.

-3A.
-Knowledge and understanding

-A3 - Critically appraise a chosen theme within the visual arts, demonstrating knowledge acquisition and comprehensive understanding of design theory, confirmed through academic conventions.

-(Learning outcome for module Design Research Study - component 1 - Written Outcome)

-as dictated by the student.

 Assessment of learning and teaching associated to module/module component final outcome(s) is summative.
-Module final outcome(s) are personalised by the student as negotiated within academic tutorials with module tutor(s) to fulfil independently conceived module aims, as determined through student/tutor discussion.

-A3 - Structured studio activities introduce students to the development of an art and design orientated theme for research focus, developing research methodologies, preparing for academic writing, supported by structured academic tutorials in studio sessions.
+Module final outcome(s) are personalised by the student as negotiated within academic tutorials with module tutor(s) to fulfil independently conceived module aims, as determined through student/tutor discussion, with achievement of set aims evidenced through final outcome(s).
+A3 - Critically appraise a chosen theme within the visual arts, demonstrating knowledge acquisition and comprehensive understanding of visual arts theory, confirmed through academic conventions.
+(Learning outcome for module Visual Arts Research Study - component 1 - Written Outcome) A3 - Structured studio activities introduce students to the development of an art and design orientated theme for research focus, developing research methodologies, preparing for academic writing, supported by structured academic tutorials in studio sessions.
 Students conduct relevant investigations that allows critique focused discussion on their primary and secondary research, developmental ideas, and assignment progress within tutorial.
 Students are encouraged to establish a contemporary theme that supports the contextualisation of their own creative practice including capacity for critical debate within the visual arts, evidenced formatively within tutorial and seminar presentations.

-Students apply relevant art and design research methodologies to their project, appraise appropriate literature, and critique the effectiveness of their research, demonstrating knowledge acquisition and comprehensive understanding of design theory pertinent to their chosen theme.
-Academic conventions pertinent to

-3A.
-Knowledge and understanding essay writing are adhered to, including conformity to Harvard referencing, as demonstrated within tutorials and the final written essay.
-Seminar discussions allow the wider student group to explore ideas, share best practice, and engage in debate with reference to diverse individual themes examined by each student.
-This learning outcome will form part of the Summative assessment of the final written component within the Design Research Study.
+Students apply relevant art and design research methodologies to their project, appraise appropriate literature, and critique the effectiveness of their research, demonstrating knowledge acquisition and comprehensive understanding of visual arts theory pertinent to their chosen theme.
+Academic conventions pertinent to essay writing are adhered to, including conformity to Harvard referencing, as demonstrated within tutorials and the final written essay.
+Seminar discussions allow the wider student group to explore ideas, share best practice, and engage in debate with reference to diverse individual themes examined by each learner.
+This learning outcome will form part of the Summative assessment of the final written component within the Visual Arts Research Study.